 If you’re reading this article, you probably have a family member, friend or co-worker that’s in an interracial relationship.
 You’ve seen them struggling with negative criticism and you want to do your best to respect them and show them how much you care.
 Bravo!
 You’ve already taken the first step by reading this article.

-Give encouragement.
-Remember, couples in interracial relationships deal with a lot of negative responses from the community.
+Remember, couples in interracial relationships often deal with a lot of negative responses from people.
 Anytime that you can say something positive about their relationship or give an encouraging word, it’s bound to be appreciated.
 Just reaching out to make a kind comment or participate in something you know they love is a good start to being a strong and emotionally supportive ally to this couple.
 Whether it be your attempt to speak a few words in a new language or having a latte at the mall, all these little actions add up to them knowing that you care.
 Sometimes, it may seem like they should already know…but when their spirits are dashed and doubts are high, a little reassurance can go a long way.

-(This post was also featured on NewsTaco)
+This post was previously featured on NewsTaco.